B1raj/movie-api/how_to_run.md

 # movie-api

-I have used spring-boot and gradle for managing the dependency.
+It Uses spring-boot and gradle for managing the dependency.
 Hence, we can use below standard commands after checking out the project.

 ### Running in spring boot Jar
 Create Jar
 ```
 ./gradlew bootJar
 ```
-This application is packaged as a jar which has Tomcat 8 embedded.
+This application is packaged as a jar which has Tomcat embedded.
 No Tomcat or JBoss installation is necessary.

 1. Import the project as existing gradle project.
 2. Make sure you are using JDK 1.11 and Gradle